Nutlope/llamacoder/README.md

 ## Future Tasks

-- [ ] Add extra input (for followups) w/ messages support
-- [ ] Add the plus-sign for new chat + github icon
+- [ ] Add tooltip to the plus button to make it more clear that it's starting a new app
 - [ ] Fix "Open Sandbox" button by making it open with the tailwindcss external resource
 - [ ] New route for updateCode that only sends the latest generated code + the modify request
+- [ ] Fix bug where if a user edits the code, then does a change, it doesn't use the edited code

-- [ ] Save previous versions so people can go back and forth
+- [ ] Save previous versions so people can go back and forth between the generated ones
 - [ ] Apply code diffs directly instead of asking the model to generate the code from scratch
 - [ ] Support different kinds of apps (not just React) & scripts with Python for example